RJay-Pickering/BCCA-Godot-Crash-Course/course/4. intro to godot/README.md

 2. Download the latest stable version.

-3. Depending on your operating system, choose the appropriate version (Windows, macOS, Linux) and download the installer.
+3. Depending on your operating system, choose the appropriate version and download the installer.

 4. Follow the installer's instructions to complete the installation.